 3. Shade-Loving Crops In a shadier bed, place cool-weather crops such as broccoli.
 If you’re in a hot climate, then shadier areas are very much your friend and could prove invaluable for growing cool-season favorites like leafy salads and spinach.

-A bed that is shaded for much of the day but still manages a couple of hours of direct sunshine (to help things along) is the perfect spot for salads, and as well as luscious leaves; add rows of salad onions, radishes, and beets or beetroot.
+A bed that is shaded for much of the day but still manages a couple of hours of direct sunshine (to help things along) is the perfect spot for salad greens, and as well as other luscious leaves; add rows of salad onions, radishes, and beets or beetroot.

 5. Staple Crops With the prime spots taken, it’s time to position what’s left.
-Other vegetables like potatoes, onions, and most root crops will appreciate at least five hours of direct sunshine but will still grow okay (just a bit slower) if they get a little less than this.
+Other vegetables like potatoes, onions, and most root crops will appreciate at least 5 hours of direct sunshine but will still grow okay (just a bit more slowly) if they get a little less.
 But if your garden is more shaded than sunny, there are other options, too.
 See our article on shade-tolerant vegetables and fruit.

 With the outline of the plan in place, we can now start moving crops around to get the perfect plan.